-For this year, the Italian fashion brand has updated its signature Octo family with a beautiful Bvlgari Octo Chronograph automatic wrist watch.
+For the year 2014, the Italian fashion brand has updated its Octo family with a beautiful Bvlgari Octo Chronograph.
 With its extremely complex-looking body featuring as many as 110 surfaces that are alternately machine-brushed and polished, this gorgeous timekeeper makes your average “sporty” chronograph look like a dull and chunky piece of metal that also happens to have a movement inside.

-Unlike their earlier Bulgari Diagono Ceramic Chronograph that was released back in 2012 and featured a refinished ETA caliber, this new timekeeper is powered by a much more (I would even dare to say light years more) advanced Caliber BVL 328 self-winding movement.
-Based on a Zenith mechanism, this column-wheel chronograph beats at 36,000 semi-oscillations per hour and sports a high-tech silicium escapement, which is both extremely lightweight and antimagnetic.
+Unlike their earlier Bulgari Diagono Ceramic Chronograph that was released back in 2012 and featured a refinished ETA caliber, this new timekeeper is powered by a much more (I would even dare to say light-years more) advanced Caliber BVL 328 self-winding movement.
+Based on a Zenith mechanism, this column-wheel chronograph beats at 36,000 semi-oscillations per hour and sports a high-tech silicon escapement, which is both extremely lightweight and antimagnetic.

-As you can see on the photos, the mechanism is nicely decorated.
+As you can see from the photos, the mechanism is nicely decorated.
 Besides the usual circular graining on some of its surfaces, there are also finely executed vertical Geneva stripes on its skeletonized oscillating weight.
-Clearly influenced by Zenith designs, the mechanism matches the complex shape of the body really well.
+Influenced by Zenith designs, the mechanism matches the complex shape of the body well.

-As usual for the brand, the gadget features a clean, easy to read dial that seems to be finished with black lacquer that provides enough contrast for the facetted hour markers and dauphine-shaped hands that are available either in rose gold or rhodium-plated variations.
+As usual for the brand, the gadget features a clean, easy-to-read dial that seems to be finished with black lacquer that provides enough contrast for the faceted hour markers and dauphine-shaped hands that are available either in rose gold or rhodium-plated variations.
 The lack of luminous substance on the elements may be a problem for some people, but I am okay with it.

 Like many recently introduced watches, the 2014 Bvlgari Octo Chronograph comes in a relatively compact case, which is available both in rose gold and in high-quality stainless steel.
 It measures only 41.5 millimeters in width and is just 13 millimeters high, which makes the watch suitable for almost any grown-up who happens to have enough money in his wallet to finance such a deal.

-On the other hand, if you are not taken aback by lifeless coldness of the version in steel, congratulations: you have a chance to own a beautifully designed timekeeper that nicely combines a unique styling with a high quality movement.
+On the other hand, if you are not taken aback by the lifeless coldness of the version in steel, congratulations: you have a chance to own a beautifully designed timekeeper that nicely combines unique styling with a high-quality movement.
 What else would one ask from a piece like this?

 See also: Bvlgari Octo Quadri-Retro Chronograph